 Vijaya Dashami celebrates the win of Ram- the symbol of truth over Rawan- the symbol of the devil.
 The word Vijaya means victory and Dashami means the tenth day of Dashain.
 Elders put tika (red color mixed with rice grains and yogurt) on the foreheads of younger ones and give them a blessing for long life and prosperity.
 Jamara (barley sprout) is put in the heads or ears and money is also given to the younger as a form of blessing.

 As a form of respect, the younger touch the legs of their elders with their foreheads.
 This is the last day of the celebration of the Nawa Durga, where meat, fruits, and other homemade products.
 First offered to her statue and later consumed by the people as her blessing.

-The Second festival of Nepal of lights and color, Tihar is also a special moment of celebration.
+The Second festival in Nepal of lights and color, Tihar is also a special moment of celebration.
 You will rarely come across such cultures where crows, dogs, and cows are also worshiped.
 People decorate their houses with flickering lights, candles, and small mud bowls.
-The cities lit up with colorful lights whereas villages are decorating with vibrant flowers and plants.
+The cities are lit up with colorful lights whereas villages are decorated with vibrant flowers and plants.

 Have you heard of any culture which worships a raven?
 Well, you are in for a surprise!

 The first day of Tihar is marked by worshipping crows (Kag in Nepali).
 In Hindu culture, the crow is known as Shani, the god of bad luck, and retribution.
 People worship on a crow to symbolize Shani and to ward off bad luck and obstacles.